 - Doyle Tinkey's conflict form has been filed; he owns a home in the ACWWA service area.
-Mr. Tinkey is retired from CH2M Hill. - Geri G. Santos-Rach's conflict form has been filed; she has no conflicts to report and notes that she has contributed to the campaigns of Arapahoe County Commissioners who have served or are currently serving on the ACWWA Board. - Nancy Sharpe's conflict form has been filed; she is a member of the Arapahoe County Board of County Commissioners, the Centennial Airport Authority Board, an alternative on the SEMSWA Board, and the Urban Drainage and Flood Control Authority Board.
-Her 2010 campaign received donations from Bob Lembke and Pat Mulhern. - Jeff Baker's conflict form has been filed; he is a member of the Arapahoe County Board of County Commissioners. - Brad Cromer's conflict form has been filed; he has no conflicts to report and noted that he has previously made campaign contributions to Arapahoe County Commissioners Rod Bockenfeld, Nancy Sharpe, and Nancy Doty. - Kenneth Beard's conflict form has been filed; he has no conflicts to report. - Keith Gardner's conflict form has been filed; he has no conflicts to report.
+Mr. Tinkey is retired from CH2M Hill. - Geri G. Santos-Rach's conflict form has been filed; she has no conflicts to report and notes that she has contributed to the campaigns of Arapahoe County Commissioners who have served or are currently serving on the ACWWA Board. - Nancy Sharpe's conflict form has been filed; she is a member of the Arapahoe County Board of County Commissioners, the Centennial Airport Authority Board, an alternative on the SEMSWA Board, and the Urban Drainage and Flood Control Authority Board. - Jeff Baker's conflict form has been filed; he is a member of the Arapahoe County Board of County Commissioners, serves on the SEMSWA Board, and lives in a neighboring water district that partners with ACWWA on projects. - Brad Cromer's conflict form has been filed; he has no conflicts to report and notes that he has previously made campaign contributions to Arapahoe County Commissioner Nancy Sharpe. - Kenneth Beard's conflict form has been filed; he has no conflicts to report.